siliconcompiler/siliconcompiler/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+This is not the full index page.
+This will taking to the landing page of docs.silicompiler.com There is a index.rst file for each submenu
+   The content of this page will largely be ignored in pdf generation

 ##################################################
 Welcome to SiliconCompiler's Documentation!
 ##################################################